If You Are Being Abused

 - Think about what has happened in the past and how the abuser has acted.
 Identify clues that indicate when the abuser might become violent (e.g., behavioral: body language, drug/alcohol use, etc.; and event driven: paydays, holidays, etc.).

 - Identify what you will do if the violence starts again.
-Can you call the police?
+Is it safe to call the police?
 Is there a phone in the house?
-Can you work out a signal with the children or neighbors to call the police or get help?
+Can you work out a signal with the children or neighbors to get help?

 - Explore ways to have dangerous weapons (e.g., guns, hunting knives, etc.) removed from the house.